Alfresco/docs-alfresco/content-accelerator/latest/install/index.md

    >**Note:** that in a typical Alfresco installation, the 8080 connector can be modified for HTTP communications and
    >the 443 connector can be modified for HTTPS connections.

-14. (OPTIONAL) This step is only required if using Alfresco Search Services 2.0 or greater:
+1. (OPTIONAL) This step is only required if using Alfresco Search Services 2.0 or greater:

     a.
 Navigate to the `SOLR_HOME/solrhome/conf` folder.

     b.
-In the file `shared.properties`, uncomment the following properties:
+In the file `shared.properties`, uncomment the following properties (if not already uncommented):
        * `alfresco.cross.locale.datatype.0={http://www.alfresco.org/model/dictionary/1.0}text`
        * `alfresco.cross.locale.datatype.1={http://www.alfresco.org/model/dictionary/1.0}content`
        * `alfresco.cross.locale.datatype.2={http://www.alfresco.org/model/dictionary/1.0}mltext`